hapax/hapax.github.io/assets/imaginary-time.md

 If we forget all about spacetime curvature, and just imagine that an observer hovering at the black hole horizon is accelerating at
-$\alpha$ in flat space, we expect an Unruh effective with temperature
+$\alpha$ in flat space, we expect a version of the Unruh effect with temperature

 $$
 T_\text{H} = \frac{\hbar \alpha}{2\pi k_\text{B} c} = \frac{\hbar c^3}{8\pi k_\text{B} GM}.